 If your baby is going to daycare, you will need to arrange a place and everything that goes with having your child enrolled in the daycare facility.
 Or arranging care of your child by family member or friend.
 If this is the case, they will need a car seat for your baby potentially, which is yet another consideration.

 To ease the stress your baby may experience with you going back to work after maternity leave, it can help to have a little time away from them for a few hours here and there before you do a full day of work.
-This can help both of you adjust to the extended period apart so there are less tears (from both of you) on that first day.
+This can help both of you adjust to the extended period apart so there are fewer tears (from both of you) on that first day.

 For some, going back to work after maternity leave is a financial necessity, but for many it is an important part of life, having the ability to be successful and achieve in the workplace.
 The social aspect is also beneficial for many mum’s after being home with a baby for several months.

 Despite this, it is still hard to be away from your baby and only natural that there may be a waterfall of emotions initially.
 Guilt, fear, anxiety, depressed.
 But it’s also okay to feel happy too and enjoy your career mum lifestyle.

 Still not ready, check out these resources for extending your time at home:

 - The Pros & Cons of Working from Home